Piotr1215/yanksearch.nvim/README.md

 ## Ci

 Ci support auto generate doc from README and integration test and lint check by `stylua`.

-## More

-Other usage you can look at my plugins

 ## License MIT